Engaging Intergovernmental Organizations

 - Expand your knowledge of international standard-setting and global coordination related to animal health, public health, trade, and food safety

 - Expand your access to key officials leading these global initiatives

 - Broaden your professional network with international leaders and organizations

 - Recognize potential collaboration opportunities between the public and private sectors that enhance global food safety, animal health, and public health systems

-- Access a global network of leaders in backgrounds regarding animal health, public health and food systems for the benefit of education, research and outreach programs.
+- Access a global network of leaders with backgrounds in animal health, public health, and food systems for the benefit of education, research, and outreach programs

 “Seeing and learning about the perceptions from academia, industry, and non-governmental organizations…provided new perspective on our roles with government agencies engaging in inter-governmental activities.”

-"I had a great opportunity of meeting top executives of key IGOs, especially OIE and FAO.
-I had wonderful interface through bilingual interactions, thanks to investing in and appreciating the multicultural diversity."
+"I had a great opportunity to meet top executives of key IGOs, especially OIE and FAO.
+I had wonderful interface through bilingual interactions, thanks to the program investing in and appreciating the multicultural diversity."